CI of amazing-ness made by Elenia @TDA :)

-“Ah. . . . about that. . . . we don’t really have one,” he mumbled.
+“Ah. . . . about that. . . . we don’t really err… have one,” he mumbled.

 I slumped back in my seat.
 So, my team was entirely made up of cast-offs or brutes and I had no reserve team to get rid of any of them.

-Yep, just going swimmingly.
+Yep, this was going just swimmingly.

 “Remember lads!
 Be here on time on Saturday or else!”
 Ritchie bellowed as the door swung shut behind the team after the disastrous practice.

-A chorus of “Alright Ritchie,” came back.
+A chorus of “Alright Ritchie,” was his reply.

 “When’s the first match?”
-I snapped.

-“Saturday,” Ritchie answered reluctantly.
+“Saturday,” Ritchie answered.